-• Although one of the participants assumes a lead role in managing the project, all participants must contribute in substantive ways to accomplish the project activities.
-These contributions and obligations should involve two or more forms, such as financial
+- Although one of the participants assumes a lead role in managing the project, all participants must contribute in substantive ways to accomplish the project activities.
+These contributions and obligations should involve two or more forms, such as financial support, contributed time and labor, professional or technical expertise, access to facilities or equipment, use of intellectual property, and/or access to resources. - All participants must abide by the grant program requirements. - The grant applicant is the Lead Participant and must be eligible as defined under Eligible Applicants and agree to provide administrative services and oversight to, and assume legal and financial responsibility for, the terms of the grant.
+The Authorized Officer must be from the Lead Participant's organization.

-- support, contributed time and labor, professional or technical expertise, access to facilities or equipment, use of intellectual property, and/or access to resources. - The grant applicant is the Lead Participant and must be eligible as defined under Eligible Applicants and agree to provide administrative services and oversight to, and assume legal and financial responsibility for, the terms of the grant.
-The Project Director and Authorized Officer must be an employee or board member from the Lead Participant's organization. - If the owner of the resource is not the applicant organization, then a formal, written Memorandum of Understanding (MOU) or equivalent that states the contributions and obligations of each participant must be submitted with the application.
-The MOU provides documentation that the participants have agreed to coordinate the responsibility to carry out the project activities and will abide by grant requirements.
-The MOU at a minimum should be in effect for the lifecycle of the grant or letter of agreement (which ever is later). - Any product produced from a cooperative project must remain available to the public.
-This should be explained in the Enduring Value and Sustainability sections of the application. - For construction work, a demonstration of control of the property through a deed or valid lease must be included with the application and the property owner must sign a Letter of Agreement that governs the use of the property for five to twenty years, depending on the amount awarded by the grant.
-Similarly, the owner of the item or collection must also demonstrate ownership and responsibility.
+- A formal, written Memorandum of Understanding (MOU) or equivalent that states the contributions and obligations of each participant must be submitted with the application.
+The MOU provides documentation that the participants have agreed to coordinate the responsibility to carry out the project activities, address public access, and will abide by grant requirements.
+The MOU at a minimum should be in effect for the life of the grant or letter of agreement (whichever is longer). - For construction, installation, or implementation projects: a demonstration of legal control of the real property or collection item is required.
+The application must include a deed, valid lease, or legal equivalent.